ethersphere/bee-js/README.md

 npm run test:browser
 ```
 The test HTML file which Puppeteer uses is the [test/testpage/testpage.html](test/testpage/testpage.html).
-In order to open this file and manually test BeeJS via developer console, it's necessary to build the test JS file that it imports with `npm run compile:window`.
+In order to open this file and manually test BeeJS via developer console, it's necessary to build the test JS file that it imports with `npm run compile:browser` (also running `npm run test:browser` creates the necessary library files).
-This test JS file is identical with the Bee library itself, except it binds BeeJS functionalities to the browser's `window` object.

 ### Compile code